Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - stoically: without complaining or showing your feelings, esp. when something bad happened to you.
 - fluttered: to make a series of quick delicate movements up and down or from side to side, or to cause something to do this.

+- effete: weak and without much power.
+- ardent: showing strong feelings.
+- (call) ixnay: to stop, prevent, or refuse to accept something. (e.g. Lisa _ixnayed_ the idea.)
+- gleefully: happily and with excitement or pleasure.

 Shirt: https://blog.kamiceria.com/2013/02/what-are-the-parts-of-a-men-shirt/